- Dinner & Drink Recipes

 No-Bake Peanut Butter Oatmeal Cookies

 This is certain to be one of your child’s favorite recipes because it’s easy and delicious.
-You’ll need two cups of sugar, a dash of salt, a half cup of butter, a cup of peanut butter, a teaspoon of vanilla, and three cups of oatmeal.
+You’ll need two cups of sugar, a dash of salt, a half cup of butter, a half cup of milk, a half cup of peanut butter, a teaspoon of vanilla, and two cups of oatmeal.
 Boil the sugar, salt, butter and milk for one full minute.
 Remove from heat and add the peanut butter and vanilla.
 Add the oatmeal and stir until it is well mixed.
 Drop by teaspoonful on wax paper.
 Cool until set.